How to Avoid Using Poor Mobile Email Signatures

 Your sense of humor might make your colleagues laugh.
 But we bet your antics aren’t company policy.
 Using “Sent from my toaster” or “Sent by carrier pigeon via Skynet on a typewriter” as a mobile email signature is not appropriate for business communications.

-This is why you don’t give staff the option of adding their own signatures on mobiles.
+This is why you don’t give staff the option of adding their own mobile email signatures.
 They enforce a company template across the board.
 This means that even if an employee decides to add their own statement, it is automatically removed after their email is sent.

 4. Don't use personal quotes